Hasselblad X1D versus Leica S Typ 007

 An illustration of the physical size and weight of the Hasselblad X1D and the Leica S Typ 007 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X1D – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S Typ 007 is notably larger (31 percent) than the Hasselblad X1D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica S Typ 007 is considerably larger (127 percent) than the Hasselblad X1D.
 Moreover, the S Typ 007 is substantially heavier (74 percent) than the X1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.